RustyBamboo/alkomp/README.md

-# Alkomp
+# alkomp

-Alkomp is a GPGPU library written in Rust for preforming compute operations.
+alkomp is a GPGPU library written in Rust for preforming compute operations.
 It's designed to work over [WebGPU](https://www.w3.org/community/gpu/), enabling compute code to work on DirectX, Vulkan, Metal, and eventually OpenCL and the browser.

 Currently, compute kernel codes, which run on GPU, are not natively written in Rust.
 [Shaderc](https://github.com/google/shaderc) is used to compile `GLSL` to `SPIR-V`.